 Licorice root (Glycyrrhiza glabra) is mostly known as a popular flavoring used in candy.

-Its botanical name Glycyrrihiza literally means “sweet root.”
+Its botanical name Glycyrrhiza literally means “sweet root.”

-But it also has a long history of medicinal use by both traditional Chinese and Ayurvedic healing practices.
+But it also has a long history of medicinal use by both traditional Chinese and Ayurvedic medicine.

-Licorice supplements are now used mainly to treat digestive disorders and heal ulcers.
+Licorice supplements are now used mainly to treat digestive disorders and ulcers.